 The reassurance from Digger and his staff gave me that renewed hope that it’s going to be okay down the road.Client

 Seeking Damages From a Liable Third Party in a Personal Injury Suit

 While you cannot usually sue your employer for a job-site injury, you may have a case against someone else.
 If a third party was liable for your work accident, you could file a personal injury lawsuit against them in addition to your work comp claim.

 - The manufacturer of a defective power tool that failed while you were working

-- Another driver who caused your accident while you were operating a delivery vehicle
+- A driver who caused a car accident while you were operating a delivery vehicle

-- A premises liability injury that occurred on a third-party site during a visit for work
+- A fall injury that occurred on a third-party site during a visit to work

-- Accident-related lost wages or medical care not covered by workers’ compensation
+- Accident-related lost wages not covered by workers’ compensation

 - Reduced earning capacity